argodev/studies/nt_survey/NT_Class_03_Manuscript.md

 The first half of Mark’s Gospel is leading us to ask, Who is this?
 So, in Mark 4:41, we see that the disciples were terrified and asked each other, "__Who__ is this?
 Even the wind and the waves obey him!"

-And, Jesus himself poses this question to the disciples in Mark 8:27-30, as we just saw — leading to Peter’s confession of Jesus as the Christ and the turning point of the entire book.:
+And, Jesus himself poses this question to the disciples in Mark 8:27-30, as we just saw — leading to Peter’s confession of Jesus as the Christ and the turning point of the entire book.

 But Jesus not just the authoritative, divine Son of man.
 He is also the Suffering Servant — the other half of that term.
-And that’s the second theme in Mark that we want to consider.
+And that’s the third theme in Mark that we want to consider.

 ### Jesus came with a Mission: To Die As a Ransom for Many